heroqu/rs-readme/README.md

 This is basically of interest during the active stage of site development as it is sometimes useful to be sure that what you see on the screen is actually an updated version and not the one from cache.
 Therefore this component is only visible when the `REACT_APP_DEBUG_MODE` environment variable is set to 'true'.

-Technically, to get that timestamp available at run time I wrote a [script](https://github.com/heroqu/react-i18n-site/blob/master/timestamp-the-build.js) that can be run before each build (see `scripts` inside [package.json](https://github.com/heroqu/react-i18n-site/blob/master/package.json)) to insert the `REACT_APP_BUILD_TIMESTAMP` var assigned with current timestamp value into `.env.local` file.
+Technically, to get that timestamp available at run time I wrote a [script](https://github.com/heroqu/react-i18n-site/blob/master/timestamp-the-build.js) that can be run before each build (see `scripts` inside [package.json](https://github.com/heroqu/react-i18n-site/blob/master/package.json)) to insert the `REACT_APP_BUILD_TIMESTAMP` var assigned with current timestamp value into `.env.production` file.
 This variable then becomes accessible at application runtime just like all the other variables from all the `.env` files – see [config.js](https://github.com/heroqu/react-i18n-site/blob/master/src/config.js) module which makes it happen.

 ## React components embedded in content pages